tkarkuvelraja/number_field_with_decimal_apex_plugin/README.md

 # Oracle APEX Plug-In: Number Field with Decimal

-**It's a Number Field with Decimal Plugin In, which allow only Numeric Values and one DOT and specified decimal in Number Field.**
+**It's a Number Field with Decimal Plugin In, which allow only Numeric Values and one DOT and Specified decimal value (2 or 4) in Number Field.**

 Demo Application: https://apex.oracle.com/pls/apex/f?p=113036:9999::BRANCH_TO_PAGE_ACCEPT::9999:P9999_APP_PAGE_REDIRECT:35